cse-labs/kubernetes-in-codespaces/README.md

   - `kubectl exec -it jumpbox -- bash -l`
     - note: -l causes a login and processes `.profile`
     - note: `sh -l` will work, but the results will not be displayed in the terminal due to a bug
+- example
+  - run `kj`
+    - Your terminal prompt will change
+    - From the `jumpbox` terminal
+    - Run `http ngsa-memory:8080/version`
+    - `exit` back to the Codespaces terminal

 - use the `kje` alias
   - `kubectl exec -it jumpbox --`
 - example
   - run http against the ClusterIP
     - `kje http ngsa-memory:8080/version`

+- Since the jumpbox is running `in` the cluster, we use the service name and port, not the NodePort
+  - A jumpbox is great for debugging network issues

 ## View Prometheus Dashboard